 01 September 2022

-*NIHR CCF will not guarantee to be able to answer queries about the scope or content of applications after this date.
+*NIHR will not guarantee to be able to answer queries about the scope or content of applications after this date.
 If you have other queries about RMS or the application process, please do contact us after this time.

 The NIHR Global Health Research Programme Core Guidance covers the key principles supported by all NIHR Global Health Research funding.